CollinAlpert/Lombok.NET/README.md

 }
 ```

+When applying this attribute to an enum, Lombok.NET will create an extension class with a `ToText` method.
+This is due to the fact that enums can't be partial, thus an extension method is needed and the extension method will not be found if it is called `ToString`.

 ### Properties
+#### Supported types: Classes, Structs

 Generating properties from fields while using them as backing fields is possible using the `[Property]` attribute.
 Example:
 ```c#
 public partial class MyViewModel {